eimon96/userAgent/README.md

-# userAgent
-Identify browser and OS
+Identify browser and OS - limited options but I tested them as much as I could.